ParallelSSH/parallel-ssh/doc/advanced.rst

    For large number of hosts, it is recommended that private keys are provided programmatically and use of SSH agent is disabled via ``allow_agent=False`` as above.

-   If the number of hosts is large enough, available connections to the system SSH may be exhausted which will stop the client from working on a subset of hosts.
+   If the number of hosts is large enough, available connections to the system SSH agent may be exhausted which will stop the client from working on a subset of hosts.

    This is a limitation of the underlying SSH client used by ``ParallelSSH``.